 Blue Heron Quartet

-On a gray day several months before the start of the Iraq War, Daphne Passerine’s chance encounter at Mount Auburn Cemetery draws her into a secret pact among four prominent but fading intellectuals of a bygone era.
-What these very old men desire as the skies darken on liberal democracy is to reconnect with first loves who’d died tragically young more than six decades before—and to do so via cell phones from a mystic.
+On a gray day a few months before the start of the Iraq War, Daphne Passerine’s chance encounter at Mount Auburn Cemetery draws her into a secret pact among four fading intellectuals of a bygone era.
+What these old men desire as the skies darken on liberal democracy is to reconnect with first loves who’d died tragically young more than six decades before—and to do so via cell phones from a mystic.

-Daphne’s reluctant journey down the rabbit hole of the men’s pasts—all the while fending off Mistress Eugenie’s intrepid pursuit—leads to her own otherworldly connection on the mystic’s phones.
+Daphne’s reluctant journey down the rabbit hole of the men’s pasts leads to her own otherworldly connection on the mystic’s phones.
 In seeking to protect the brilliant reputations of Blue Heron Quartet, she discovers female brilliance that history has all but obliterated—and at the same time confronts truths about her own lost love and broken family.
-History, as she comes to see, is not static or ever truly complete.
-We mistake death as a story’s end, when in fact the “truth” of a narrative can be seen from new positions and shifting angles as survivors age.
-Only by loving life’s strange interconnectedness can we free ourselves and those we’ve lost from being prisoners of time and tragedy.
+She realizes that history is neither static nor ever truly complete.
+We mistake death as a story’s end when the “truth” of a narrative can be seen from new positions and shifting angles as survivors age.
+Only by loving life’s strange interconnectedness can we free ourselves from being prisoners of time and tragedy.

 Between Daphne and Willow Pond stood another complication—an old man holding blue light.